Project Management Alternatives to Gantt Charts

-Gantt charts are a fantastic and highly useful tool for tracking and coordinating all of the small steps that go into a large project, but they can quickly become overwhelming and messy, especially for people who don't know how to read them.
+Project managers use Gantt charts as a highly useful tool for tracking and coordinating all of the small steps that go into a large project.
+Gantt charts can quickly become overwhelming and messy.
+They can prove especially confusing for people who don't know how to read them.
 Try to use a Gantt chart to explain your progress to a client or a colleague in another department, and you may have quite the challenge on your hands.

 This isn't the only challenge Gantt charts present.
-The data in a Gantt chart typically requires special software for viewing and editing, and printing them is almost always a challenge.
-Furthermore, sometimes you only want to focus on a small part of a project without being overwhelmed by all of the additional information.
+The data in a Gantt chart typically requires special software for viewing, editing, and printing which is almost always a challenge.
+Furthermore, sometimes you only want to focus on a small part of a project without being overwhelmed by all of the additional information for the entire project.

-While Gantt charts are one great solution, they aren't the only one.
-When you need to look at a smaller sample of the information, or you need to present a simplified version or portion of the information in a situation when a Gantt chart would not be practical, here are five alternatives you could use instead.
+While Gantt charts are one great solution for project management, they aren't the only one.
+When you need to look at a smaller sample of the information, or you need to present a simplified version—or portion of the information—in a situation when a Gantt chart would not be practical, an alternative method may fit the bill.

 Everyone in the business community should be familiar and comfortable with a basic to-do list.
 In fact, being organized is one of the top skills for a project manager.

 A task list takes the to-do list to the next level.
 With a task list, you can add additional columns to show who will be completing each task, the status of the task, the start and end dates, and the likelihood that the task will be completed on time.
 You may even add checkboxes for your team members to check as items are completed.

 A simplified chart on a spreadsheet is another alternative.
 You can still list tasks along the left-hand side, and you can still shade bars to show your level of progress and the estimated start and end dates for the tasks.